Ricky Byrd

 Ricky Byrd (born Richard Scott Bird; October 20, 1956) is a rock and roll guitar player, singer, songwriter and producer.
 He spent over a decade as a member of Joan Jett and the Blackhearts, where he contributed music and background vocals to two platinum albums, I Love Rock 'n Roll and Up Your Alley, the gold certified Album, and four others for the band.

 Byrd has performed, recorded or toured with The Who's Roger Daltrey, Ian Hunter, Southside Johnny, Paul McCartney, Ringo Starr, Joe Walsh, Alice Cooper, Mavis Staples, Billy Squier, Darlene Love, Smokey Robinson, The Beach Boys, Brian Wilson, Jimmy Page, Steve Miller, Steven Van Zandt, John Waite, Ronnie Spector, Graham Nash, Don Felder, Bruce Springsteen, Dion, Elvis Costello, Paul Shaffer, Bonnie Bramlett, Bobby Whitlock, Sam Moore, Billie Joe Armstrong, Gary Clark Jr., Peter Wolf, Stevie Wonder, among others.
 He has co-written or had his songs covered by numerous artists including Roger Daltrey, Joan Jett, Genya Ravan, Chris Farlowe, B.J.Scott, Sanne Salomonsen, and more.

-Byrd has released three solo albums (Tough Room...This World, Lifer, Clean Getaway), the latter containing lyrics that focus on addiction, recovery, and hope, drawing on his own past struggles with drugs and alcohol.
+Byrd has released 5 solo albums (Tough Room...This World, Lifer, Clean Getaway, Sobering Times and NYC Made), Clean Getaway and Sobering Times containing lyrics that focus on addiction, recovery, and hope, drawing on his own past struggles with drugs and alcohol.
 In recovery for over thirty years, Byrd performs at benefit shows to raise awareness and money for drug and alcohol treatment facilities, and is a certified recovery coach and drug and alcohol counselor.
 He coined the phrase, "Recovery Troubadour", as he leads recovery music groups at treatment facilities around the United States.

 Early life

-Byrd grew up in the Bronx borough of New York City, but his family moved to Flushing, Queens when he was around age 7 and he grew up in the shadow of Flushing High School, where Ricky eventually attended and graduated from.
+Byrd grew up in the Bronx borough of New York City, but his family moved to Flushing, Queens when he was around age seven and he grew up in the shadow of Flushing High School, where Ricky eventually attended and graduated from.
 As a teenager, he listened to British rock, Memphis soul, and Blues.
 He began playing guitar after seeing the Rolling Stones and The Beatles on The Ed Sullivan Show.

 Early performances were in cover bands at local dances, schools, and parties, and at 16, while still using his name Ricky Bird, he joined a band called Ruff Stuff.
 The group performed at Max's Kansas City and Mercer Arts Center in New York City, and other locations before he started going by a new professional name—Ricky Byrd.